 - High precision fragment shaders

 Your computer hardware needs to have a minimum of 2 GB system memory and a video graphics card that supports WebGL.
 It is recommended that you have at least 4 GB of system memory.

 Your hardware should have a nonmobile graphics card with at least 512 MB of video memory.
 For the best performance, it is recommended that you have a graphics card with at least 1 GB of video memory, especially for working with larger or more memory-intensive scenes.
 Nonmobile versions of graphics cards typically have better performance than mobile graphics cards (denoted with m or mobile).
-To get more detailed information about WebGL requirements, visit WebGL troubleshooting.
+For more detailed information about WebGL requirements, visit WebGL troubleshooting.

 - AMD/ATI: Radeon 4xxx or higher

 - NVIDIA: GeForce 2xx or higher, Quadro FX 3800 or higher

 - Intel: HD 4000 or higher

 Some systems can automatically switch between integrated graphics and dedicated graphics cards to render 3D graphics.
 Scene Viewer and scene-based apps work best with a dedicated graphics card; therefore, in your graphics card driver settings, make sure the per-application settings for your web browser are set to the dedicated graphics card.
 If this is not set, some point symbols and labels may not display correctly.